tanner87661/IoTT-Video14/LocoNetESP32/README.md

+Before you download: This is outdated.
+A new library IoTT_LocoNetESP32 will be released with Video #27.
+Please use the new library as it is much better.

 # EspSoftwareSerial

-Implementation of the Arduino software serial library for the ESP8266
+Implementation of the Arduino software serial library for the ESP32

 Same functionality as the corresponding AVR library but several instances can be active at the same time.
 Speed up to 115200 baud is supported.
 The constructor also has an optional input buffer size.